Wolverine971/9takes/src/blog/enneagram/enneagram-faqs.md

 <summary class="accordion">How does Enneagram differ from other personality tests like Myers-Briggs or the Big
   Five?</summary>
   <p class="panel">The Enneagram differs from other personality tests in its focus on core motivations and fears, as well as its
-    emphasis on personal growth and self-awareness.
-While other tests may categorize individuals based on traits or tendencies, the Enneagram seeks to uncover the underlying motivations and desires that drive behavior.
+    emphasis on personal growth and self-awareness. <br> <br> While other tests may categorize individuals based on traits or tendencies, the Enneagram seeks to uncover the underlying motivations and desires that drive behavior.
 Additionally, the Enneagram can be used as a tool for personal growth and self-awareness, while other tests may primarily be used for career or job placement.</p>